Sign-in to Account

 Another concern for pet owners is the presence of grain mites in dog food.
 These tiny pests thrive in humid conditions and can quickly infiltrate even the most tightly sealed bags or containers.
 Although it may be difficult to detect them due to their size, grain mites can cause significant spoilage to dog food by contaminating it with their waste, potentially leading to stomach disorders in pets.
 Frequent inspection of your pet’s food for any signs of mites, along with proper storage methods, can help minimize risks associated with these pesky intruders.

 An infestation in your pet’s food can pose health risks and be a downright nuisance.
 The best way to protect your home is to stay educated on the appearance and behavior of these annoying pests and keep all dry dog and cat food properly sealed.
 If your animal’s kibble has become privy to an infestation, don’t wait any longer.
-Give your local Aptive Environmental pest control team a call to schedule a bug extermination.
+Give your local Aptive Pest Control pest control team a call to schedule a bug extermination.

 Curated articles for you, from our pest experts.